-On top of that, you get a comprehensive set of feature that will help you learn and add more fun to your playing.
+On top of that, you get a comprehensive set of features that will help you learn and add more fun to your playing.

-The PX-770 is equipped with 19 high-quality sounds, 50 built-in songs, lesson feature, MIDI recorder and more.
+The PX-770 is equipped with 19 high-quality sounds, 50 built-in songs, lesson function, MIDI recorder and more.